How to Use Webhooks with RightBlogger

 Give it a spin and show us what you build.
 We can’t wait to see your automations in action!

-What data does RightBlogger send in a webhook, and how is it formatted?
+What data does RightBlogger send in a webhook, and how can I use it?

 RightBlogger sends a simple JSON payload with two fields: title and content.
-The title is plain text, and content is the full article body in HTML.
+The title is the blog post title, and content is the full post body in HTML.

 New:Autoblogging + Scheduling